Next Event: Loading...

 You gotta use something like this.
 I know you have a guitar tuner and you want to use it anyway.
 If you do, I’m gonna tell you I told you so.

 And the reason why is going to be one of the subjects of next week’s reels.
 Get some advice from a pro before you attempt this.
-Until then, if you learned something, like this post and share it with somebody who belongs in a Beat Kitchen glass.
+Until then, if you learned something, like this post and share it with somebody who belongs in a Beat Kitchen class.